-Security Servers are proxy processes that can be run on the Check Point VPN-1 Power/UTM appliance.
+Security Servers are proxy processes that can be run on Check Point IP Appliances.
 Security Servers are provided for the protocols: Telnet, FTP, HTTP and SMTP.
 When traffic that is associated with one of these protocols is received by the TOE, the TOE in its evaluated configuration is configured to redirect the traffic to be filtered by an appropriate Security Server.
 Security Servers validate access or service request for conformance to its associated published protocol specification, and may be configured to require user authentication.